KPM BERLIN HONORS ENZO MARI

 In memory of a design symbiosis between Berlin and Italy.

 Enzo Mari is considered one of the most intellectual and influential international designers of the second half of the 20th century.
 His style: concise, clear and essential.
-His work: characterized by the critical examination of the questions of visual perception, functionality and beauty of things themselves, which he once also addressed at KPM Berlin.
+His work: characterized by a critical examination of the questions of visual perception, functionality and beauty of things themselves, which he once also addressed at KPM Berlin.

-MARI vase - 1994
+MARI Vase - 1994

-Vases by Enzo Mari
+Vases from Enzo Mari

 Service BERLIN - 1996